-The Board has taken necessary measures to ensure the existence of an on-going process to identify, evaluate and manage significant risks faced by the Group with a view to enhance the value of shareholders' investments and safeguarding the Group's assets.
+During the current financial year, the Board has taken necessary measures to ensure the existence of an on-going process to identify, evaluate and manage significant risks faced by the Group with a view to enhance the value of shareholders' investments and safeguarding the Group's assets.
 It also addresses the compilation of a risk register of the Group.